abarichello/bfheroesFesl/README.md

 ### TLS
 On startup, both the game client and the game server will first connect to their respective, seperate FESL server.
-The address and port of the FESL server is baked into the game client/server executable.
+The address and port of the FESL server is inside the game client/server exe HEX. these values can be changed with Hex editor , or redirected with hosts file
 Known offsets of the FESL server address are:

 |Version       |Product     |Offset     |